Pressure Injuries

 Complications of Pressure Injuries

 Pressure injuries are a reservoir for hospital-acquired antibiotic-resistant microorganisms.
-High bacteria counts within the wound can hinder tissue healing.
+High bacteria counts within the wound can weaken the immune response or hinder the normal tissue healing process.
 Infections are the most common complications of pressure injury.
 Infections include cellulitis, abscess, infectious bursitis, infectious arthritis, and necrotizing fasciitis.
-If wound healing is delayed despite proper treatment, underlying osteomyelitis (present in up to 32% of patients) or rarely squamous cell carcinoma within the ulcer (Marjolin ulcer) should be considered.
+If wound healing is delayed despite proper treatment, underlying osteomyelitis (present in up to 32% of patients) or rarely squamous cell carcinoma within the ulcer (Marjolin ulcer) should be suspected.

 Diagnosis of Pressure Injuries